One battle in Kharkiv shows how Ukraine is fighting back against the Russian invasion - KTVZ

 Amid the firefight, a Ukrainian soldier steps out from the wall and is seen firing a shoulder-launched rocket.

-Watching the video, Ret.
-General Mark Hertling, national security and military analyst for CNN, said the Ukrainian unit was equipped with rocket-propelled grenades.
+Watching the video, retired Gen. Mark Hertling, national security and military analyst for CNN, said the Ukrainian unit was equipped with rocket-propelled grenades.

 “You see that force, that small squad there of about 10 guys, the guy up furthest away from us is repeatedly firing rocket-propelled grenades, he’s fired by my count about five of them, he is handing off the launcher to another guy, they are reloading and he is ready to shoot again,” he said.